 It is recommended that when you use it wear a mask to avoid breathing in the dust.

 How to use: I reused an old baking powder container as it had tiny holes in the container.
 I sprinkled it lightly into our carpets to let it settle down and then let it sit for about 15 minutes.
 Then, I vacuumed it up.
-Don't worry about trying to get it all out.
-The DE will work its way down into the carpet fibers and there will do its work.
-Anytime a pest comes into contact with it, it will dehydrate them.

 One application lasts about a year.
 It is safe around pets and children.
 We have not had a single flea found inside or outside our home since.
 I also used it around our home to get rid of the many ant hills in our yard.

 Because it's also food safe, I sprinkle about a half teaspoon in our cat's food dish.
 When they consume it, it also kills internal parasites.

 I called the feed store to see how much it was and they sell a 50 pound bag for $20.
 It may vary in your neighborhood, but just to give you an idea.
 The bag she bought has lasted her 7 plus years and the ice cream bucket size she gave me hardly looks touched.
 A little bit goes a long way.